goravel/docs/getting-started/directory-structure.md

 ### `public` Directory

-The `public` directory contains some resources, such as images, certificates, etc.
+The `public` directory contains some static resources, such as images, certificates, etc.

 ### `routes` Directory